-Vestments of St. John Vianney the Curé of Ars
+Vestments of St. John Vianney, Curé of Ars

 At the museum in Ars, located in the former rectory of St. John Vianney, is located a room with a sample of his vestments.
-Included is his cassock and altar missal.
-Some of the items include a chasuble, cope, alb, surplice, preaching stoles, and even his outdoor hat or chapeau (rarely worn, apparently due to headaches).
-In addition there is a mozzetta he wore as a canon.
+In addition, his cassock and altar missal can be seen here.
+Some of the items include a chasuble, cope, alb, surplice, preaching stoles, and even his outdoor hat or chapeau (rarely worn, apparently due to his headaches).
+Also, there is a mozzetta he wore as a canon.

-The vestments are all Roman style as the Neo-Gothic revival was yet to blossom the generation after.
-The Baroque style chasuble is an emblem of romanitas.
-The lavish decoration of the vestments of that period made good use of the splendor and beauty so dear to the Renaissance.
-The rich materials and difficult embroidery harken the court of heaven where everything in the celestial order is beautiful in an other-worldly way.
+The vestments are all Roman style as the Neo-Gothic revival had yet to be a thing the generation after.
+The Baroque style chasuble is the emblem of romanitas.
+The lavish decoration of the vestments of that period made good use of the splendor and beauty so dear to the Church's heart.
+The rich materials and delicate embroidery harken the court of heaven where everything in the celestial order is beautiful in an over the top and other-worldly way.

 Although St. John Vianney's soutane was famously in tatters (and repaired by the saint himself), his vestments were not.
 At the altar no expense was spared to give the best to the Holy of Holies.
-Of course every Mass was seen as an audience with royalty, breakfast with the King.
+Of course every Mass was seen as an audience with royalty, a banquet with the King.
 We can learn an important lesson from this.
-We willingly splurge on God, dowering the liturgy with extravagant beauty and generosity.
-Exactly as the Hebrews did in Leviticus in the Torah.
+Catholics willingly splurge on God, dowering the liturgy with extravagant beauty and generous raiment, exactly as the Hebrews did in Leviticus in the Torah.

-The saint was buried with one of his confession stoles, seen in the last photo.
-May the patron of parish priests pray for all priests, for the Kingdom of France, and for a continued restoration of beauty in the universal Church!
 The devil knows the immeasurable glory that each Mass gives to the Divine Majesty.
 Therefore he does everything in his power to seduce us to prevent God from being given the glory He deserves.
-Let us do all we can to support the use of beautiful vestments in the sacred liturgy, both old and new.
+Let us do all we can to support the use of beautiful vestments in the household of God, both new and old vestments.

 -------